Futuro: Conservation

-One Futuro house was found to be biodegrading due to cyanobacteria and archaea.

 Marketing and media

-The Futuro home was primarily marketed towards young adults as an avant-garde retreat.
-Their promotion emphasized the versatility of the home in different locations and an excerpt from a Playboy Magazine advertisement reads, "The FUTURO's steel-legged base is adaptable to virtually any terrain, from flatground to a 20 degree incline ...
+The Futuro was primarily marketed towards young adults as an avant-garde retreat.
+Its promotion emphasized the versatility of the home in different locations, and an excerpt from a Playboy magazine advertisement reads, "The FUTURO's steel-legged base is adaptable to virtually any terrain, from flatground to a 20 degree incline ...
 Ideal for Beach, Skiing, Mountain areas and commercial uses."
 However, a key limitation to this narrative was the need for electricity and plumbing to be installed in order for the structure to be fully habitable.
-Many surviving structures have been retrofitted to allow for these needs and as a result the form Suuronen intended is compromised.
+Many surviving structures have been retrofitted to allow for these needs, and as a result, the form Suuronen intended is compromised.

 Uses

-The Futuro House has had many departures from its intended use as a ski chalet.
+The Futuro has had many departures from its intended use as a ski chalet.